 Healthcare Assistants and Support Workers can now pursue one of three exciting new career pathways, leading to Band 4 or Band 5 roles

-The Nursing Associate role, set as a level 5 apprenticeship, was designed to bridge the gap between healthcare support workers and registered nurses, to deliver hands-on, person-centred care as part of a multidisciplinary team in a range of different settings.
-Following their training, Nursing Associates will work within teams with direct or indirect supervision to deliver aspects of nursing care, complementing the work of registered nurses
+The Nursing Associate role is set as a level 5 apprenticeship.
+It was designed to bridge the gap between healthcare support workers and registered nurses, to deliver hands-on, person-centred care as part of a multidisciplinary team in a range of different settings.

-Qualified Nursing Associates can also go on to train as a register nurse but putting their training towards a shortened nursing degree, or completing a shortened degree-level nurse apprenticeship
+Qualified Nursing Associates will have the option to study towards becoming a registered Nurse, by putting their training and qualifications towards a shortened nursing degree programme, or completing a shortened degree-level Nurse Apprenticeship

-To see which educational institutes offer this course, please see the NMC approved programme search, and select "Nursing Associate" within the "course" field.
+To see which educational institutes offer the Nursing Associate course, please see the NMC approved programme search, and select "Nursing Associate" within the "course" field.

-The nursing degree apprenticeship will enable people to train "on the job," to become a graduate registered nurse through an apprentice route, meaning they will will be paid whilst training.
+The Nursing Degree Apprenticeship (NDA) will enable individuals to train "on the job," to become a graduate registered nurse through an apprentice route, meaning they will be paid whilst training.